elenasacristan/treebooks/README.md

 The profile will display the following information about the user:

-- profile image (if the user doesn't upload an image there will be a default profile image displayed)
+- Profile image (if the user doesn't upload an image there will be a default profile image displayed)
-- membership details (date that the user registered and if they are subscribed to the newsletter)
+- Membership details (date that the user registered and if they are subscribed to the newsletter)
-- currently reading: a list with the books that the user is reading at the moment including the date that they need to be returned.
+- Currently reading: a list with the books that the user is reading at the moment including the date that they need to be returned.
 If the user doesn't return the book on time a warning message will be displayed on this section telling the user to return the book as soon as possible.
 - Also if the user wants to return the book before the due date then he/she can click the button 'I have returned the book' once the book has been returned and that way the book will become available for everyone or if there is waiting list it will become available for the next user in the waiting list.

-- personal details (first name, last name, date of birth, email, telephone and preferred contact method)
+- Personal details (first name, last name and date of birth).
-- contact preferences
+- Contact preferences (email, telephone and preferred method).
-At the bottom, the user can access the list of books read since he/she became a member, the list of books he/she is in the waiting lists for and the list of favourites books.
+At the bottom of the page, the user can access the list of books theyhave read since becoming a member, the list of books he/she is waiting for (via the waiting list) and their list of favourite books.

 These three lists will be displayed in modal windows.
 The code used to create the modal comes from Bootstrap 4.

 In the list of books read the user will have the option to leave a review for the books that have rented.
+They will only be able to add one review per book.

-By clicking 'Your waiting lists' the modal window will appear and the user will be able to see a list of books that he/she is waiting for with a link in each book to see the waiting list.
+By clicking 'books in waiting list' the modal window will appear and the user will be able to see a list of books that he/she is waiting for with a link in each book to see the waiting list.

-Treebooks will contact the next user in the contact list as soon as the book is returned by the previous user.
-Also, the user will see a notification saying 'it's your turn' on the books listing.
+TreeBooks will contact the next user in the contact list as soon as the book is returned by the previous user.
+Also, the user will see a noti%cation saying 'it's your turn' on the books listing.
 Then the next user in the waiting list can proceed to rent the book online.
-Only the next user in the waiting list will have the option to rent the book, for the rest of the users the book will not be available.
+Only thenext user in the waiting list will have the option to rent the book - for the rest of the website users the book will not be listed as available.

 ##### edit_user_profile.html

 The users can edit their profile details by clicking on edit profile on the profile page.

-They will be able to add and edit the profile picture, the date of birth, and the telephone.
+They will be able to add and edit the profile picture, date of birth, and telephone number.

-Then they can choose to opt-in for the monthly newsletter and they can also select what is the preferred way to be contacted (phone, email or both)
+They can also choose to opt-in for the monthly newsletter and they can also select their preferred way to be contacted (phone, email or both).

 ### Home app